 Like startups, cooking is not a perfect science.
-For a while I was drawn to “Cooks Illustrated” which is a cooking magazine that applies the scientific method to cooking.
+For a while, I was drawn to “Cooks Illustrated,” which is a cooking magazine that applies the scientific method to cooking.
 They cook the same dish several different ways in search of the perfect method and often make the process way too complicated.
 Interestingly enough, I’ve never found their dishes to wow me.
 Much like building a product, the return on effort diminishes as you go from macro to micro level optimization to where you might actually start hurting the product.

-While I do work on improving a dish, I tend to focus more on improving my basic techniques such as finding the best way to boil an egg, cook rice, or roast chicken.
+While I do work on improving a dish, I tend to focus more on improving my basic techniques, such as finding the best way to boil an egg, cook rice, or roast chicken.
 Again, I’m looking for a repeatable series of steps that produce good results.
 Cooking is very much a sum of parts.
 I find the best place and time to learn these techniques is in the kitchen while cooking — not in a classroom.

 4. Measure Results

 The great thing about cooking is that the learning is immediate.
 You get to taste the final product after 60 or 90 minutes of cooking and see if it’s any good.
-Even though food hits on several senses, taste is the key measure of success.
-This is something Iron Chef Bobby Flay understands all to well.
+Even though food hits on several senses, the taste is the key measure of success.
+This is something Iron Chef Bobby Flay understands all too well.
 He rakes in more wins over other more creative (and probably better) chefs who showcase a more creative side to their dishes.

 5 stars: Impressive.
 Cook for anyone.